NeKoRoSYS/NKRsys-Version-Control-Utility/README.md

 <br>

 ## Before You Use
-The scripts are to be placed in an Editor folder or otherwise it will not function.
+The scripts are to be placed in an Editor folder (Assembly Definition) or otherwise it will not function.

 <br>